 Proceed with counting according to the method in Chapter II of the International Oenological Codex.
 Content should comply with the characteristics described in point 3.

-4.7 - Yeasts other than those indicated on the label
+4.7 - Yeasts of genera/species/strains other than the genera/species/strains indicated on the label